CiviCooP/no.maf.kidbanking/README.md

 ## KID Matcher

-The KID matcher looks for pending contributions based on the KID number (which holds the contribution_id, see above).
+The KID matcher looks for pending contributions based on the KID number.
 When a pending contribution is found the contribution status is updated to completed.

 The matcher will also check for the following criteria and if not matched it will lower the probability of the matching: